oktoseek/oktoscript/docs/grammar.md

-# OktoScript Grammar Specification v1.0
+# OktoScript Grammar Specification v1.1

 Complete formal grammar for the OktoScript language, developed by **OktoSeek AI**.

+> **Version Compatibility:** This specification covers OktoScript v1.1, which is 100% backward compatible with v1.0.
+Files without version declaration default to v1.0.

 ---